 Why Even Your Home May Need Flood Insurance

-Take the time to learn what is and isn’t covered in your home’s insurance policy and whether adding additional flood insurance is a good idea even if your home is not considered to be in an official floodplain by FEMA (Federal Emergency Management Agency).
+Take the time to learn what is and isn’t covered in your home’s insurance policy.
+Then decide whether adding additional flood insurance is a good idea even if your home is not considered to be in an official floodplain by FEMA (Federal Emergency Management Agency).

 The extra coverage could be well worth it.
-Our rundown of questions and answers below is a good starting point for you.
-But, remember, always consults with an insurance agent for more specific information.
+Below is a rundown of questions and answers that are a good starting point for you.
+But remember, always consult with an insurance agent for more specific information.

 Why do I need separate flood protection?